ScottW514/terraform-provider-datapower/docs/resources/gateway_peering.md

   - CLI Alias: `local-directory`
   - Default value: `local:///`
   - Required When: `persistence_location`=`local`
+  - Not Valid When: attribute is not conditionally required
 - `local_port` (Number) Specify the port that the gateway service listens on.
 The default value is 16380.
 Ensure that all peers use the same port.
   - CLI Alias: `local-port`
   - Default value: `16380`
 - `max_memory` (Number) Specify the maximum memory for the data store.
 When memory reaches this limit, data is removed by using the least recently used (LRU) algorithm.
 The default value is 0, which means no limits.
 Do not over allocate memory.
   - CLI Alias: `max-memory`
   - Range: `0`-`1048576`
+  - Not Valid When: `persistence_location`!=`memory`
 - `monitor_port` (Number) Specify the port to monitor for state synchronization.
 The default value is 26380.
 Ensure that all peers use the same port.
   - CLI Alias: `monitor-port`
   - Default value: `26380`